McCabe 'heartbroken' as Republic exit World Cup

 While the Republic's first taste of tournament football has ended in heartache, McCabe stressed that the team are "hungry for more" having seen the level required to succeed on the biggest stage.

 "To captain these girls is an absolute honour and privilege.
 Leading them out against Australia in the first game but this one as well.
-We put a performance in, young players coming in and stepping up, like Larko (Abbie Larkin), they're the future of this team.
+We put a performance in, young players coming in and stepping up, like Larko [Abbie Larkin], they're the future of this team.

 "I'm just so proud of everyone, staff included, it's a joint effort.
 We've done so much to get here, but it's about pushing on.
 We know the level now.
 We've had experience at a tournament and we're going to be hungry for more.